Cannabis Confusion: What Everything On Your Product Label Means

 The first details you should be aware of are the numbers for THC and CBD content.
-While they’re not the only factor that matter, these two cannabinoids are going to have a huge impact on your experience with the product – and unfortunately, this is where a lot of the confusion comes in.
+While they’re not the only factor that matters, these two cannabinoids are going to have a huge impact on your experience with the product – and unfortunately, this is where a lot of the confusion comes in.

 You’ve probably noticed that there are two different numbers for both cannabinoids on all packages.
-This a legal requirement in Canada – the lower number is the actual amount of THC and CBD in the dried cannabis.
+This is a legal requirement in Canada – the lower number is the actual amount of THC and CBD in dried cannabis.
 The higher number represents the amount after the cannabis has been heated up and activated.

-At the end of the day, it’s really the second number that you need to pay attention to, since this represents the amount of THC and CBD available when the product is ready to be consumed.
+At the end of the day, it’s really the second number that you need to pay attention to since this represents the amount of THC and CBD available when the product is ready to be consumed.

 The label will also clearly indicate the product’s net weight.

 The warning labels found on all cannabis products are another legal requirement for licensed producers.
-All products must have the THC logo, a black and yellow label with specific warnings for consumers, and information on child safely (all packaging is also required to be child-resistant).
+All products must have the THC logo, a black and yellow label with specific warnings for consumers, and information on child safety (all packaging is also required to be child-resistant).

-You may have noticed that when you purchase your cannabis, it comes with a bright, colorful excise stamp on it.
+You may have noticed that when you purchase your cannabis, it comes with a bright, colourful excise stamp on it.
 If you’re wondering what exactly that means for you as a consumer, it’s basically to indicate that the company producing the product is licensed by the Canada Revenue Agency, and therefore what you’re getting is fully legal and regulated.

 Strain Name, Description And Terpene Profile